I'll Take Manhattan (miniseries): Part 1

-Zachary 'Zach' Amberville (Barry Bostwick), a former fighter pilot and now successful businessman, falls in love with his employee Nina Stern (Jane Kaczmarek).
-However Nina prefers her career over marriage.
+In the late 1940s, Zachary 'Zach' Amberville (Barry Bostwick), a former World War II fighter pilot and now successful businessman, falls in love with his employee Nina Stern (Jane Kaczmarek).
+However, Nina prefers her career over marriage.
 Broken hearted, Zach leaves Manhattan for London, where he falls in love with aristocratic ballerina Lily Davina Adamsfield (Francesca Annis).
 After a failed audition, she agrees to marry Zach, and follows him to New York City.
 When Nina learns about this, she gets upset.
 Lily, meanwhile, settles as a housewife and gives birth to Zachary's child.
 She is worried that her ballet career is now nothing more than a hobby, and acts out by behaving as a spoiled rich wife, even being nicknamed 'The Ice Queen'.
 Her lack of interest in raising her children comes to notice with Zach, who feels that discipline is not the key factor in parenting.
 When their eldest son Toby (Tim Daly) is eight years old, he is diagnosed with retinitis pigmentosa, meaning that he will be blind one day.

 At a formal party, Zachary runs into his younger brother Cutter (Perry King), who is both charismatic and immature.
 In the past, he did not contact the family unless he needed money and so Zachary is immediately wary of Cutter's arrival in town.
 Cutter himself, meanwhile, falls for Lily and they engage in a sexual relationship.
 Months later, Lily gives birth to Cutter's baby.